Categorize your tasks and events into channels like "#growth" or "#exercise".

 - Context: Select the context to nest this channel under.
 If you don't pick a context, your channel will show up in the "uncategorized" context.

 - Private channel: If set to private, only members of this channel will be able to see items that are tagged in this channel.
-If you are in a private workspace, you won't see this option since everything you do is default private.
+If you are in a private workspace, you won't see this option since everything you do is private by default.

-- Default channel: If toggled on, any new tasks created will automatically be tagged into this channel when you have the #all channel in view.
+- Default channel: If toggled on, any new tasks created will automatically be tagged into this channel, unless you have selected a channel in your workspace.

-- Slack channel: If a Slack channel is selected, Sunsama will publish updates about tasks in this channel directly to Slack instead of via DM.
+- Slack channel: If a Slack channel is selected, Sunsama will publish updates about tasks in this channel directly to this Slack channel.
 This only shows if you've added the Slack Integration.

-- Color: When you drag and drop tasks to the calendar, they will show in their channel's color.
+- Color: When you drag and drop tasks to the calendar, they will show in their channel's color per your account settings.
 Graphs and charts that show where you spent your time by channel will also use this color.